HeshamMegid/HMSegmentedControl/README.md

 - v1.1.0 (merged pull request from [jacksonpan](https://github.com/jacksonpan))
   - Added image support
   - Support for changing selection indicator position

+# Apps using HMSegmentedControl

+If you are using HMSegmentedControl in your app or know of an app that uses it, please add it to [this list](https://github.com/HeshamMegid/HMSegmentedControl/wiki/App-using-HMSegmentedControl).

 # License